 - Rats were then put through multiple tests to see how the toxin affected their behaviour including:

-- The Open Field Test: Here, anxiety was measured from the rat being scared of exposed spaces.
+- The Open Field Test: Here, anxiety was measured by the rat being scared of exposed spaces.

 - The Water Maze Test: Here, rats were placed in a pool of black water where they had to find a hidden platform to escape the water.

 - A behavioural inhibition test: Here, animals were given access to food for one hour per day so that they would be hungry enough to learn to press a lever for food.